Slow Cooker Thai Sweet Potato Soup

 Which is exactly why we need to fuel up with this soup!
 Packed with colorful veggies, creamy dreamy sweet potatoes, red lentils and oh-so-much flavor from a touch of coconut milk and red curry paste, it is hard to resist!
 Especially when served with some bread on the side for dunking!

-So, like always, let’s get to a few tips & tricks for the recipe!
+So, let’s get to a few tips & tricks for this slow cooker thai sweet potato soup!

 - Be absolutely sure to THINLY slice the onion for this soup.
 This ensures that it cooks all the way in the crockpot.
 If you slice it to the same thickness as all the other veggies, it will wind up sort of crisp tender (which isn’t necessarily a bad thing but you catch my drift!).